United Electrical, Radio and Machine Workers of America: Early history

 A second wave of defections in the mid-1950s took several important UE locals, which had survived earlier raiding, into the IUE and other unions.
 The UE's membership dropped from 200,000 in 1953 to 58,000 in 1960.
 Some of the losses resulted from companies, including GE and Westinghouse, moving portions of their manufacturing from older plants in the Northeast to new plants in the South and West.

 The split of 1955-56 largely involved tactical disagreements over how to move the UE's progressive program and brand of unionism forward in the face of the AFL-CIO merger.
-It proved a bitter disappointment to UE activists who had managed to bring the union successfully through the hardest years of the McCarthy period and the Cold War but who were now unable to keep the union together.
+It proved a disappointment to UE activists, who had managed to bring the union successfully through the hardest years of the McCarthy period and the Cold War.
 Most locals in the UE's New York-north Jersey district (UE District 4) voted to go into the IUE reasoning that they had the strength and experience to influence the policies of the newer union.
 While this move was resented by UE activists elsewhere, especially in Pennsylvania and the midwest, the District 4 activists felt that the UE forces could soon have regained control of the re-united organization had the whole union followed their lead.
 By the mid-1960s, the former UE activists in IUE shops played a role in helping to bring about James Carey's ouster in a disputed election.
 Carey's departure eventually opened the way for the co-ordinated bargaining which partially healed the two decade old division in the industry.